joshelvn11/Moonflower/README.md

 ## Accessability & Usability

 The Moonflower site has multimedia elements to make user experience more interesting and engaging, including background video and sound.
-This has the potential to deacrease accessability for some audiences as well as decrease usuability for some as well, in order to prevent and mitigate this the site has options before enterting to turn it into high-contrast mode (removing background media) and enabling or disabling the ambient background sounds.
+This has the potential to deacrease accessability for some audiences as well as decrease usuability for some as well, in order to prevent and mitigate this the site has options before enterting to enable/disable the background particles and enable/disable the ambient background sounds.

 ## Design